 Most People Don't Know There's A Little Golden Gate Bridge In Arkansas

-You already know that there’s a Grand Canyon of Arkansas, but did you know we have a Little Golden Gate Bridge too?
-Crossing the White River where it meets with Table Rock Lake on Highway 187 to the town of Beaver, you’re going to find a gorgeous old suspension bridge.
+You already know that there’s a Grand Canyon of Arkansas, but did you know we have a Little Golden Gate Bridge in Arkansas, too?
+Crossing the White River, where it meets with Table Rock Lake on Highway 187 to the town of Beaver, you’re going to find a gorgeous old suspension bridge.
 In fact, it’s the last bridge of its kind in the Natural State.
 There’s nothing quite like the Little Golden Gate of Arkansas.
-It’s a man made wonder crossing a natural wonder, and you’ll definitely want to check it out.
+It’s a man-made wonder crossing a natural wonder, and you’ll definitely want to check it out.